-How Quick Should You Hire Your Sex Crime Defense Attorney If You Believe You’re Being Investigated for a Sexual-Related Crime?
+How Quick Should You Hire A Sex Crime Defense Attorney If You Believe You're Being Investigated?

 Of course, when attorneys talk about this, they're always talking from the perspective that you should hire your attorney right away, because they want to be hired right away.

 So, if you call any attorney or if you talk to their staff over the phone, I think you're going to see that they're going to be pretty adamant that you should get a lawyer right away, and of course, that inures to their benefit, because if you hire them they are going to get retained on the case, make money and deal with the case.